trupti-K-ghenand/PRODIGY_CS_01/README.md

 Welcome all contributions to enhance these programs and expand their capabilities.

 To contribute:
-1.Fork the repository.
+1. Fork the repository.
-2.Create a new branch for your feature or bugfix.
+2. Create a new branch for your feature or bugfix.
-3.Commit your changes and push them to your branch.
+3. Commit your changes and push them to your branch.
-4.Open a pull request describing your changes.
+4. Open a pull request describing your changes.
 ✅Please ensure your code adheres to the existing style and includes appropriate documentation and tests.